-Insurance Answering Service: Every Option for Agents Compared
+Insurance Answering Service: 8 Options for Agents Compared

 Insurance agents miss calls during client meetings, inspections, and site visits — the same hours when prospects are most likely calling.
 A missed call from someone requesting a quote is a lost policy worth $500–5,000 in annual premiums.
 An answering service ensures every call gets answered professionally, 24/7.

-We compared every answering service that serves insurance agencies — from AI options starting at $9.99/mo to premium human receptionists at $235/mo.
+We compared the answering services that serve insurance agencies — from AI options starting at $29/mo to premium human receptionists at $250/mo.
 Here’s what they cost, what they include, and which one handles insurance calls best.

 Insurance Answering Service Pricing Comparison